 How will a community use EDI results?

 EDI results can be used to plan for early childhood investments as well as targeted school interventions.
-The data can be used to identify needs and strengths to promote more targeted interventions, equitable distribution and alignment of resources, and to foster better coordination across systems that serve young children and families.
+The data can be used to identify needs and strengths to promote more targeted interventions, equitable distribution and alignment of resources, policy recommendations, and to foster better coordination across systems that serve young children and families.
 Other important contextual indicators or factors that may influence health and well-being—such as poverty, single parent households, and crime data—are layered on top of the EDI data to better inform the analysis.

 The EDI distinguishes itself from other kindergarten readiness assessments in two ways: